eloritzkovitz/atlaset/docs/trips/visits.md

 In order to manually add or remove countries, simply double-click the `Visited` toggle in the `Countries panel` and edit the list.

+## **Want to Visit**

+You can also track and manage your dream destinations through the `Want to Visit` list.
+When such a country is marked as `Visited`, it will move from there to your visit list automatically!

 ## **Learn more**

 [Countries](/docs/atlas/countrues.md)